skulpt/skulpt/lists.rst

     a = [81,82,83]
     b = [81,82,83]

     print(a is b)

     print(a == b)

-The reference diagram here looks like this:
+The reference diagram for this example looks like this:

 .. image:: illustrations/lists/refdiag3.png
    :alt: Reference diagram for equal different lists

 ``a`` and ``b`` have the same value but do not refer to the same object.

 There is one other important thing to notice about this reference diagram.
 The variable ``a`` is a reference to a **collection of references**.
 Those references actually refer to the integer values in the list.
 In other words, a list is a collection of references to objects.
+Interestingly, even though ``a`` and ``b`` are two different lists (two different collections of references), the integer object ``81`` is shared by both.
+Like strings, integers are also immutable so Python optimizes and lets everyone share the same object.

+Here is the example in codelens.
+Pay particular attention to the `id` values.

+.. codelens:: chp09_istrace

+    a = [81,82,83]
+    b = [81,82,83]

+    print(a is b)

+    print(a == b)

 .. index:: aliases